|Nutrition Facts (per serving)|

-This dish, popular in the Midwest U.S., is sweet enough to be a dessert and is a wonderful delicious addition to your holiday table.
+Popular in the Midwest, this dish is sweet enough to be a dessert and is a wonderful delicious addition to your holiday table.
 It is great to serve for Thanksgiving, Christmas, and Easter.
 It is also delicious served for Mother's Day, Father's Day, or any summer holiday party.

-This delicious salad can be made with many other kinds of fruit, for instance, fresh cubed cantaloupe or sliced strawberries work well, too.
+This delicious salad can be made with many other kinds of fruit, like fresh cubed cantaloupe or sliced strawberries work well, too.

 The recipe is easy to make as long as you follow a few rules.
 First, cook the egg custard mixture long enough.
 Do not grow impatient with the custard.
 Getting the custard right is an important element for this dish.
 If the egg custard does not have enough time to set, the salad can become too thin.
 The custard has to be thick.
-It will thicken more when it's chilled, but adding fruits will make it thinner.
+It will thicken more when it's chilled, but adding fruits too early will thin it out.

 When you are ready to serve the salad, put it into a glass serving bowl.
 The colors of the custard and fruit look really nice.
 Keep it chilled until just before serving, and make sure you promptly refrigerate any leftovers.

 3 large eggs